How to Become a Validator

 Double signing.
 Validator cannot re-join to validator set.

-Unbond too many stake, making the bonded stake is lower than the
+Unbond too many stake, making the bonded stake is lower than the min-self-delegation

 Downtime: unavailable to sign transactions on a blockchain for a certain period of time